nvh/paklijst/README.md

 - Create a "Packing" perspective that searches for items matching "Paklijst"
 - When it's time to start packing, run the automation
 - Pick categories that are relevant for the trip and select start and end dates
-- This will create a new project "Paklijst <Trip Title>"
+- This will create a new project "Paklijst &lt;Trip Title&gt;"

 ## Tips